 Best healthy choices at an Indian restaurant

-Steer clear of those creamy dishes – korma, passanda, tikka massala.
+Steer clear of those creamy dishes – such as korma, passanda and tikka massala.
 And finally, opt for boiled rice instead of fried.

 Best healthy choices at a Chinese restaurant